substance/legacy-docs/substance/lens_manual/content.md

 Do we really need another spec for scientific documents?

-We believe so for the following reasons:
+Yes, we believe so for the following reasons:

 - XML-based formats such as NLM are hard to consume by web clients.
 - Strict separation of content and style is important.
 Existing formats target print, and thus contain style information which makes them hard to process by computer programs.